DaOneTwo/SoundMaker/README.md

 python3 /path/to/your/file/client.py

-Once you have ran the file the first time there are som additional lines below the one you just changed.
+Once you have ran the file the first time there are some additional lines below the one you just changed.
 Experiment with removing the # characters on those lines.
 Then save and run the file again to see what happens.
 Once you have done that you can experiment as you like just